AGlover5/AGlover5.github.io/projects/autonomy.md

 ### CasADI for the Optimal Contol Problem (OCP)
 **Choice of IPOPT for the nonlinear programming function**
-- IPOPT is a well suited option for the nonlinear, offline, and constrained system nature.
+- IPOPT was chosen because it is well suited option for:
+    - nonlinear cost functions
+    - offline trajectory solutions (comes with longer compute time)
+    - inequality-constrained systems
+    - More robust to poor inital condition inputs
-- Investigation of other optimizers is necessary for future online MPC applications.
+- Investigation of other optimizers is necessary for future online MPC applications that require faster computation speed.

 ### Model Predictive Control in Python (MPC)